-This porcini dusted sirloin roast is not only affordable, but one so rich in flavor that can be served on special occasions.
+This porcini dusted sirloin roast is rich in flavor that can be served on special occasions.
 So, if you're looking for an alternative to rib roast, then this is the great recipe to try.

 - 4-5 pound beef sirloin roast

 - 1 teaspoon garlic powder

 - 1 teaspoon Ancho chile powder

 - For injection marinade:

 - 2 teaspoons red wine vinegar

 - 2 teaspoons Worcestershire sauce